dataxfi/datapolis/README.md

 - Utility functions for moving assets to test particular suites (sell all DT, sell all OCEAN, unstake all pools, etc.)
 - A UX test suite focusing on speed and conveinience.

+## Contributing to test suites
+> Refer to the Test-API.md file located in the tests directory to quickly view the functions available to quickly write new tests with minimal boilerplate.

 Test priority (High value features)

 | Boilerplate | Making Trade | Staking | Unstaking | LP |